 Diabetes care in Virginia

 Diabetes is a disease in which your body's ability to produce or use insulin, a hormone that regulates the amount of glucose in the blood, is hindered.
 Diabetes has the potential to lead to other disabling medical conditions, so it is vital to receive the best care possible and follow your treatment plan accordingly.
-At HCA Virginia's hospitals, we provide you with quality education and treatment options to help you maintain a healthy lifestyle despite diabetes.
+At HCA Virginia's hospitals, our diabetes doctors (endocrinologists) and other diabetes specialists provide you with quality education and treatment options to help you maintain a healthy lifestyle despite diabetes.

-For more information about our diabetes services or for help finding a doctor, call our free, 24/7 Consult-A-Nurse line.
+For more information about our diabetes services or for help finding an endocrinologist, call our free, 24/7 Consult-A-Nurse® line.

 What causes diabetes